-Bandwidth measurement · Cloudflare Magic Transit docs

 Bandwidth measurement

 Cloudflare measures Magic Transit usage based on the 95th percentile of clean bandwidth for your network.
-"Clean bandwidth" refers to the egress traffic routed to your network after all DDoS mitigation and firewall functions are applied, so this usage measurement explicitly does not include attack traffic that is blocked at Cloudflare's edge.
+“Clean bandwidth” refers to the egress traffic routed to your network after all DDoS mitigation and firewall functions are applied.
+The usage measurement explicitly excludes attack traffic blocked at Cloudflare’s edge.

 To measure 95th percentile bandwidth, Cloudflare records clean bandwidth leaving our edge at five minute intervals, sorts these measurements in descending order, and discards the top 5% of recorded measurements.
 The highest remaining value constitutes the 95th percentile bandwidth measurement for that time period.